 Key components of the Initiative include the following:

-- The Prison Research and Innovation Network: We will support a consortium of four states, each working to establish a model of transparency, accountability, and innovation in one prison with the support of a research partner to enhance research and data capacity.
+- The Prison Research and Innovation Network: We will support a consortium of five states, each working to establish a model of transparency, accountability, and innovation in one prison with the support of a research partner to enhance research and data capacity.

 - Cross-site data collection and assessment: We will launch a climate survey of the people confined and working in each facility, designed in partnership with both, to measure the experience of living and working in prison.